berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 ![A10]( https://i.imgur.com/ki4NPdL.png)
 <br>

+It wasn't very likely, but we should see if `beans` gets us SSH access to any of the accounts.

+It didnt.

-Then, we can use the same email-checking process we used for Frank, but for all the users.
+Oh well, now we can use the same email-checking process we used for Frank, but for all the users.

-We start with `mailadmin` and `james` - but quickly find that neither had any mail.<br>
+We start with `mailadmin` and `james` - but quickly find that neither had any mail.

-So, we move on to the other users, going down the list and checking inboxes.<br>
+So, we move on to the other users, going down the list and checking inboxes.
+All but one turns up empty.
-No luck - except...

 <br>